Save 10% off Mexico Adventure >

 Accommodation & meals

 Your first night will be spent in a Cairns hostel, in shared dorm accommodation.
-This is usually single sex rooming, however on occasion mixed-sex dorms may be used.
+This is usually mixed-sex dorms, however single sex rooms may be requested at extra cost (subject to availability).

 The accommodation is located around 5-10 minutes drive from the wildlife park, and transfers to and from the park are provided daily.